Eloy Jiménez Player Props: White Sox vs. Blue Jays

 - In 20.4% of his games this season, he has hit a long ball, and 4.8% of his trips to the plate.

-- In 27 games this season (50.0%), Jimenez has picked up an RBI, and in 10 of those games (18.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Jimenez has picked up an RBI in 50.0% of his games this year, with more than one RBI in 18.5% of his games.
+He has also driven in three or more runs in one contest.

 - He has scored in 26 games this season (48.1%), but has had no multi-run games.